openebs/website/website/src/blogs/2018-07-20-openebs-0-6-serves-ios-amidst-chaos-and-much-more.md

 author: Kiran Mova
 author_info: Contributor and Maintainer OpenEBS projects.
 Chief Architect MayaData.
 Kiran leads overall architecture & is responsible for architecting, solution design & customer adoption of OpenEBS.
 date: 20-07-2018
-tags: DevOps, Kubernetes, Openebs, Statefulcontainers, Storage
+tags: DevOps, Kubernetes, OpenEBS, Statefulcontainers, Storage
 excerpt: We are very excited to announce the availability of OpenEBS version 0.6.
 I would like to take a few minutes to talk about what has been keeping us busy in making it GA.
 ---